Simulation Suite

 Repository Location

-ext/ve-composite/ in the nexus monorepo.
+Within the nexus monorepo.
 Planned to graduate to a dedicated nexus-sim workspace when the suite covers multiple domains.

-Phase 0: Core Trait Implementation (In Progress)
+Phase 0: Core Trait Implementation (Complete)

 Phase 0.5: VECompositeStorage HTTP Server